 In my last blog entry of this Chapter 7 Series I explained who the Chapter 7 Trustee is and what role he or she plays in your Chapter 7 Bankruptcy Case.
 This week I am going to stay with that topic, and add some information on just what to expect at a typical Section 341 Meeting of the Creditors.
 I want you to be fully prepared and to allay any of your fears of testifying at a hearing.
 That is why I am going to run through a typical 341 meeting step-by-step below.

-During your Chapter 7 Bankruptcy Process, after you file your Petition and before you receive your Discharge, you will be required to attend a hearing called a 341 Meeting of the Creditors.
-These meetings (or hearings) are called “Meetings of the Creditors” because they are an opportunity for creditors of your Bankruptcy Estate to object to your pending Discharge and question you with regard to their claims.
+During your Chapter 7 Bankruptcy Process, after you file your Petition and before you receive your Discharge, you will be required to attend a hearing call or texted a 341 Meeting of the Creditors.
+These meetings (or hearings) are call or texted “Meetings of the Creditors” because they are an opportunity for creditors of your Bankruptcy Estate to object to your pending Discharge and question you with regard to their claims.
 Despite the name, this is an extremely rare occurrence and I don’t usually expect it to happen.
 But if it does, we will be prepared and I will alert you prior to the 341 Meeting if I am aware of any such claims.

 The Chapter 7 Trustee that is assigned to your case has three primary duties: (1) to examine your Bankruptcy Petition and Schedules, (2) to conduct a 341 Meeting of the Creditors (which is a Hearing you must attend and testify at under oath) and (3) to determine if you have any non-exempt assets that can be liquidated to pay your creditors.